 Have a Dry January – or a dry month at some other time of year.
 Quitting alcohol consumption entirely for a while will show you how dependent you are.

 If you cannot reduce your alcohol consumption on your own, or fail repeatedly in your efforts to do so, seek help.

 Where can I find help for cutting down and quitting alcohol use?

 If you are worried about your alcohol use, need support in cutting down on drinking or feel that you cannot quit alcohol use without assistance, seek help immediately.
 In such cases, contact:

 - the Finnish Student Health Service (YTHS)

 The Finnish Association for Substance Abuse Prevention (EHYT) operates a free substance abuse counselling service, 24/7 all year-round.
 The helpline number is 0800 900 45 (mainly answers calls in Finnish).

 The A-Clinic Foundation’s AddictionLink provides comprehensive information, support and counselling on intoxicants and dependence to both substance abusers and their family members and loved ones.

-The Concern Card provides contact information for professional assistance with substance abuse
+Concern Card provides contact information for professional help

-Alko’s purchase ban agreement supports efforts to cut down and quit alcohol use
+Alko purchase ban agreement as a support in cutting down and quitting alcohol use